 Make It Known What You Need

 One thing that has pleasantly surprised to find is the support and generosity of family, friends, and even neighbors.
 When I finally got over the discomfort of asking for help, I started checking to see if anyone no longer wanted something that I needed.
-And I found tons of support.
+Ask for what you need!
+I found tons of support from those around me.

 I’ve gotten things for cheap – dirt cheap, and free for my kids.
 This happens just by checking with people first or putting out a simple ISO (in search of) post on Facebook like “ISO baby moccasins.”